Conceptual versus Procedural Learning (in Math)

 Ki Karou, Director of ST Math Content

-Since the mid 20th century, math pedagogy in the US has increasingly favored a conceptual approach.
+Since the mid-20th century, math pedagogy in the US has increasingly favored a conceptual approach.

 For advocates of Chess in Education (CIE), chess offers a powerful tool to build a conceptual understanding of math in children.
 While the Internet is awash in clever programs that gamify the teaching of early math, chess provides an immediate, direct, and tactile offline tool for teachers.

 With CIE training, chess becomes a simple, flexible aid that engages students and allows them to build mental schemas that connect abstract concepts, visual patterns, and written procedures.
 Some of these schemas are inherent in chess training.
 However, many schema beneficial to math instruction need to be crafted by the instructor, using exercises to promote discovery and improve long-term retention.
-Tools for doing this can be found in CIE training courses and materials.
+Tools for doing this can be found in CIE training courses and resource materials.

 Building Conceptual Understanding – a half-hour interview by Mind Research Institute with Ki Karou, Director of ST Math Content

 Chess and Mathematics in Primary Schools – a European Union program: ERASMUS

 Teaching Mathematics through Chess [ECU102] – a class offering by Chess Plus, a CIE Coalition member